expltoishhh/survevio-rpc/README.md

 Exit: Close the program.

-Terminal Commands (if applicable):
+ #Terminal Commands (if applicable):

-start : Launch Survev.io and update Discord RPC.
+**start : Launch Survev.io and update Discord RPC.**

-stop : Stop the RPC activity.
+**stop : Stop the RPC activity.**

 exit : Exit the program.

-Installation / Converting to .exe
-The script is already compiled into an .exe file.

 To enable automatic startup, ensure the .exe is placed in your Windows startup folder.

-Support
+# Support
-If you have any questions or issues, feel free to open an issue on GitHub or contact me for assistance.
+# If you have any questions or issues, feel free to open an issue on GitHub or contact me for assistance.